*Updated on 2/2/2017

 This is a reference post for those of you interested in Hebrew letter/number symbolism.
 You will be able to see related articles and reference information under the new menu heading Misparim — of which I will be adding to periodically.
 Studying Dr. Hollisa Alewine’s The Creation Gospel has been extremely helpful in making many of these determinations.
 I hope you will take the time to learn her material for yourself.

 Efes (modern Hebrew).
 Ancient/Biblical Hebrew doesn’t have a representation for number zero.
 The closest words would be no or nothing.
-In English, we typically think of zero as nothing, but there misery coin.
+In English, we typically think of zero as nothing, but there another side to this coin.
 “No” in Hebrew is “lo”, and is spelled lamed, aleph as pictured to the right.
 If we reversed these two letters, it would spell “El” or God.
 Thus, zero indicates what is hidden or unknowable or uncertain.
 It can represent what is eternal and limitless or something that has great potential, and it also signifies something unquantifiable and uncontainable such as the Mighty Elohim (God).

 Although zero doesn’t have a value by itself, when placed behind another number it multiples or elevates the quantity.
 For example, 70 is the number 7 followed by a zero.
 In a case like this, zero has heightened or “ramped up” the number seven.
 When studying higher numbers, zero should be viewed with this in mind.